jamesnicolas/yomichan-forvo-server/README.md

 ## Configuration

-Yomichan Forvo Server supports a few configuration options, which you can edit by going to Tools > Add-Ons > Yomichan Forvo Server > Config. **Note configuration changes requires you to restard Anki to see effects**.
+Yomichan Forvo Server supports a few configuration options, which you can edit by going to Tools > Add-Ons > Yomichan Forvo Server > Config. **Note configuration changes requires you to restart Anki to see effects**.

 - `port`                Port that YomiChan will call.
 Default is 8770
 - `language`            Language code to use in Forvo.
 Some examples are `ja` for Japanese or `zh` for Mandarin Chinese.
 Default `ja`.
 On the Forvo website, you can see what language code is in square brackets beside the language name on a pronunciation.